lukacspapp/ATD-Test/README.md

 ## Goal:

-1. Write a short description explaining to another developer how you would approach building the product search below.
-2. Create a simple product search page like the one below using whatever language/tech you feel is best and fetching the content from our API.
+ Create a simple product search page like the one below using whatever language/tech you feel is best and fetching the content from our API.

 ## Technologies Used